+• --compress

-compress Create backup in compressed format.
+Create backup in compressed format.
 For a regular backup, only the InnoDB data files are created in compressed format, using the .ibz extension.
-For a single-image backup, all files (including InnoDB, MyISAM, .frm files, and so on) are compressed using the default compression level.
+For a single-image backup, again only the InnoDB data files are compressed inside the backup image.

 Default: compression is disabled.
 Default compression level is 1 when compression is enabled.
-You can change the amount of compression with the compress-level option. compress-level=LEVEL Specifies the level of compression.
+You can change the amount of compression with the compress-level option.

+• --compress-level=LEVEL

+Specifies the level of compression.
 Value 0 disables compression.
 Value 1 is fastest compression, and value 9 is highest (and slowest) compression.

 Default: 1 (lowest and fastest compression).
-Explicitly specifying a nonzero value through configuration file or command line automatically enables the --compress option as well.
+Explicitly specifying a non-zero value through configuration file or command line automatically enables the --compress option as well.

---uncompress
+• --uncompress